pts/movemetafs/README.txt

 -- cannot cross filesystem boundaries
 -- doesn't survive a mkfs + rsync migration
 -- tags are lost when the file is copied (use md5sums?)
--- filesystem encoding is fixed (opaque, not converted to UTF-8) -- no quick way for
 -- no large file support (maximum file size is 2GB -- limitation of the Fuse Perl module)
 -- works only with systems with FUSE support (such as Linux)